frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/payroll/payroll-entry.md

 <img class="screenshot" alt="Payroll Entry" src="/docs/assets/img/payroll/payroll-make-accrual-entry.png">

 > **Note:** Only Salary Slips in Draft mode will be considered while making the Journal Entry to record salary accrual.
-For each Submitted Salary Slips Journal Entry has to be made manually.
+For each Submitted Salary Slip, Journal Entry has to be made manually.

 ### 2.2 Salary Payment